 Stir in pudding mix, nut milk, orange juice and zest and pour into mold.

-Freeze for 8 hours and then serve
+Freeze for at least 8 hours and then serve!

-Hint: run warm water over popsicle mold to gently ease out popsicle.
+TIP for the best way to remove raspberry popsicles from the mold: run warm water over popsicle mold to gently ease out popsicle.

 - orange- if you don't have an orange try another citrus like lemon or lime.